git-commit-id/git-commit-id-maven-plugin/README.md

                     <!-- @since 2.2.2 -->
                     <!--
+                        Default (optional):
+                        true

+                        Explanation:
-                        true by default, controls whether the validation will fail if *at least one* of the validationProperties does not match with it's expected values.
+                        Controls whether the validation will fail (`true`) if *at least one* of the validationProperties does not match with it's expected values.
-                        If you don't care about this, you may want to set this value to false (this makes the configuration of validationProperties useless).
+                        If you don't care about this, you may want to set this value to `false` (this makes the configuration of validationProperties useless).
                         *Note*: This configuration will only be taken into account when the additional goal `validateRevision` is configured inside an execution and at least one validationProperty is defined.
                     -->
                     <validationShouldFailIfNoMatch>true</validationShouldFailIfNoMatch>

                     <!-- @since 2.2.4 -->
                     <!--
+                        Default (optional):
+                        By default this property is simply set to `HEAD` which should reference to the latest commit in your repository.

+                        Explanation:
                         Allow to tell the plugin what commit should be used as reference to generate the properties from.
-                        By default this property is simply set to `HEAD` which should reference to the latest commit in your repository.

                         In general this property can be set to something generic like `HEAD^1` or point to a branch or tag-name.
                         To support any kind or use-case this configuration can also be set to an entire commit-hash or it's abbreviated version.